Workers Compensation for Flight Attendants in Boston

 Flight Attendant Injury Statistics – Injuries Abound in Unexpectedly Turbulent Career

-The injury risk that flight attendants face every day has gone mostly unnoticed in the mainstream media.
+According to our Lynn workers’ compensation lawyer, the injury risk that flight attendants face every day has gone mostly unnoticed in the mainstream media.
 Fortunately, several studies have been conducted to gather data on just how common flight attendant injuries are.

 Harvard’s School of Public Health in Boston conducted one of the most comprehensive of these studies in 2007.
 They discovered 47 percent of all participants — nearly half — had gotten injured on-the-job in the past year.
 29 percent stated that they had multiple injuries within a year.
 Musculoskeletal injuries were the most common, at 33 percent of all reported injuries.

 A trend of flight attendant injuries can be traced back many years, too.
 BLS data from 2006-2010 shows that flight attendants had an injury rate 6x higher than the average for all private industries.
-Conditions were so bad in 2000 that a coalition of flight attendants wore hard hats to work in protest and passed them out to passengers to raise awareness.
-At the time, they had an injury rate nearly three times higher than miners.
+Conditions were so bad in 2000 that a coalition of flight attendants wore hard hats to work in protest and passed them out to passengers to raise awareness. at the time, they had an injury rate nearly three times higher than miners.

 Going even further back, studies of flight attendants from 1983-1987 found that flight attendant injuries accounted for 15,573 days of missed work among a particular airline.

 Clearly, flight attendant injuries present a persistent problem that has existed for quite some time and does not appear to be dissipating anytime soon.
+Contact our Salem workers’ compensation lawyer for more information.

 Common Flight Attendant Injuries and Illnesses